SiteRelEnby/anduril2/README.md

 //#define DISABLE_MOMENTARY_TURBO_FROM_LOCK

 //#define USE_MAIN_LEDS_FOR_ALL_BLINKS //disable using aux/button LED for lock/unlock/poweron blinks instead of the main LEDs.
+//#define BLINK_ONCE_AUX_TIME_4MS 10 //when using aux instead of main LEDs, aux stay on green for this long (4ms increments)

 //TODO: #define MOMENTARY_TURBO_FROM_LOCK_TIME_LIMIT 30 //limit momentary turbo from lock to this many seconds as an alternative to disabling it completely